docksal/docksal/README.md

     docksal/vhost-proxy
 ```

-## Using custom certs
+## Default and custom certs for HTTPS

+The default server cert is a self-signed cert for `*.docksal`.
+It allows a HTTPS connection to be established, but will
+make browsers complain that the cert is not valid.
+If that's not acceptable, you can use a valid custom cert.

-Mount a folder with certs to `/etc/certs/custom`.
+To use custom certs, mount a folder with certs to `/etc/certs/custom`.
 Certs are looked up by virtual host name.

 E.g., cert and key for `example.com` (or `*.example.com`) are expected in: